about / archives / contact / subscribe / twitter

 In September 2011, the Globe launched a second site, BostonGlobe.com, to run as a paid site alongside the free Boston.com.
 Boston.com includes breaking news, blogs, sports, and local information (including sports ticket sales), while BostonGlobe.com provides more in-depth journalism and feature reporting, along with much of the content from the newspaper’s print edition.
 BostonGlobe.com features responsive design for various screen sizes, initially allowing the Globe to avoid producing a separate app for the site.

-The Globe was founded in 1872 and run by the Taylor family from 1873 to 1993, when it was acquired by its current owner, The New York Times Co., for about $1.1 billion.
-Like many other major newspapers, the Globe has lost much of its circulation and profitability since it was purchased by the Times Co.
-The Times has flirted with selling the Globe several times, most recently when it announced it would attempt to sell the paper in 2013.
+The Globe was founded in 1872 and run by the Taylor family from 1873 to 1993, when it was acquired by The New York Times Co., for about $1.1 billion.
+The Times sold the paper to John Henry, a local billionaire and owner of the Boston Red Sox, in 2013 for just $70 million.
+Like many other major newspapers, the Globe lost much of its circulation and profitability while it was owned by the Times Co.

 Recent Nieman Lab coverage: